 mixing just until the flour is moistened and the dough starts to come together.

 Transfer to a lightly floured surface and

-minutes or until nicely browned and a toothpick inserted in the center of a
+minutes or until lightly brown and a toothpick inserted into the center of a

 large bowl and crush them with a potato masher or fork.
 Add the remaining

 strawberries, along with the sugar.

 (The amount of sugar you need to add will depend on how sweet the berries are.)
 If

 about 30 to 60 minutes (allows time for the strawberries to soften and release